Regulate and Minimize Unwanted Symptoms with your Ovulation and Menstrual Cycle

 The best way to determine if you have an ovulatory dysfunction is to daily chart cervical mucous using a FABM.
 FEMM (Fertility Education and Medical Management) utilizes this method in a simple app to assess for ovulation.

 Other commonly used methods are the Billings Ovulation Method and the Creighton Model.
 In-depth lab tests are also necessary to determine the root cause of ovulatory dysfunction.

 Root causes of ovulatory dysfunction can be low Vitamin D, elevated prolactin levels, insulin resistance, abnormal cortisol levels, thyroid dysfunction, and inflammation.

-The following websites may be helpful to further understand how complex and wonderful our bodies are, and also, how amazing it is that women are Empowered with ovulation and the ability to achieve health and track it throughout their lifetime!
+The following websites may be helpful to further understand how complex and wonderful our bodies are:

 Anovulation: Causes and Treatments

 Anovulation is the lack of ovulation during a menstrual cycle.
 During ovulation, an ovary releases an egg (oocyte).
 It’s not uncommon for a woman to experience anovulation occasionally, but if it occurs over some time, it can cause infertility.